 15 Restaurants within Walking Distance to the Fox Theater Atlanta

-I moved to Midtown Atlanta almost two years ago and during that time, I’ve explored a ton of places to eat at within walking distance to the Fox Theatre.
-When I first moved here, I searched online where to eat in Midtown, but after eating at some of those places I found that they were never true recommendations and some were tourist traps with terrible service.
+When I moved to Midtown Atlanta in 2018 I lived in the condo across the street from the Fox Theater, I explored all the places to eat within walking distance to the Fox Theater.
+When I first moved here, I searched online where to eat in Midtown, but after eating at some of those places, I found that they were never true recommendations and some were tourist traps with terrible service.
 This is a hand-picked list of where to eat near the Fox Theater Atlanta so that you can spend a night out in Midtown with great food and great cocktails.
+Unfortunately after the pandemic a lot of my favorites have closed, but as of February 2024, I’ve updated this list with new amazing places you should try.

 Fox Theater Atlanta